APUtils/ObjectMapperAdditions/README.md

             // Using ObjectMapperAdditions's RealmPropertyTypeCastTransform
             optionalDouble <- map["optionalDouble"]

+            // Custom transform support
+//            optionalDouble <- (map["optionalDouble"], DoubleTransform.shared)

-            // You could also use RealmPropertyTransform if you don't like type cast
+            // You could also use RealmPropertyTransform if you don't like type cast but you need to declare `optionalDouble` as a `var` then
 //            optionalDouble <- (map["optionalDouble"], RealmPropertyTransform<Double>())

             string <- (map["string"], StringTransform.shared)